RoryCollins/Seven-Languages-in-Seven-Weeks/Prolog/dayTwo.md

 sortElements(Result, [7,6,3,8,2,5,9]). % Result = [2,3,5,6,7,8,9] yes
 ```

-The trade-off here is the complexity of the algorithm vs the speed of the operation.
+The trade-off here is the complexity of the algorithm vs control over the operation.